BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 </alert>

-These rules will be applied for all update and store requests.
+These rules will be applied for all the update and store requests.

 ### Storing Rules

-If you would like to define more specific rules that only apply when a resource is being storing, you may use the `storingRules` method:
+If you would like to define more specific rules that only apply when a resource is being stored, you might want to use the `storingRules` method:

 ```php